How to check continuity in a long wire. Electric circuits are the most vital part of your house, but the circuits get faulty sometimes.

 Take multimeter device

-Now take your multimeter and set it to the continuity mode, if you don’t have at home buy from store.
-Multimeter is useful for many purposes and it should be part of your tools at home.
+Now take your multimeter and set it to the continuity mode, if you don’t have it at home buy from the store.
+A multimeter is useful for many purposes and it should be part of your tools at home.

 Choose continuity option